techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 To fund your Calling or Audio Conferencing plan with Communication Credits, directly purchase your Calling and Audio Conferencing plans from Web Direct or Volume License agreement (VL) channels.

-## What are the Communications Credits rates?
+## What are the Communication Credits rates?

 See the cost of calls for Teams Calling Plans at [Cloud-Based Phone System for Voice Calling](https://go.microsoft.com/fwlink/p/?LinkId=799523) and scroll to the *See rates for where you want to call* section.

 ## Determine how many Communication Credits to purchase

-If you choose to fund your Communications Credits balance with a one-time amount and then the balance falls to zero, most calling scenarios will no longer work, including toll-free phone numbers.
-As such, we recommend that you use the **Auto-recharge** setting to avoid any disruption of service should your Communications Credits balance reach 0 (zero).
+If you choose to fund your Communication Credits balance with a one-time amount and then the balance falls to zero, most calling scenarios will no longer work, including toll-free phone numbers.
+As such, we recommend that you use the **Auto-recharge** setting to avoid any disruption of service should your Communication Credits balance reach 0 (zero).
 View your current Communication Credits balance by going to the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) and selecting **Billing** > **Your products** > **Communications Credits**.

-If you're ready to set up Communication Credits, see [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md).
+If you're ready to set up Communication Credits, see [Set up Communication Credits for your organization](set-up-communications-credits-for-your-organization.md).

 ### View your usage data in the Teams admin center